puppeteer/puppeteer/docs/api.md

     - `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least `500` ms.
     - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
   - `referer` <[string]> Referer header value.
 If provided it will take preference over the referer header value set by [page.setExtraHTTPHeaders()](#pagesetextrahttpheadersheaders).
-- returns: <[Promise]<?[Response]>> Promise which resolves to the main resource response.
+- returns: <[Promise]<?[HTTPResponse]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 `page.goto` will throw an error if:
 - there's an SSL error (e.g. in case of self-signed certificates).